On this page

 Why we picked it: Offering 3% cash back on dining, entertainment, popular streaming services and at grocery stores (excluding superstores like Walmart® and Target®), this is a great starter card for foodies.

 Pros: You can set up automatic cash back redemptions or redeem manually as a statement credit, check or gift card in any amount, at any time.
-For a limited time, you’ll also earn a $250 cash bonus if you spend just $500 in the first three months.
+You’ll also earn a $200 cash bonus if you spend just $500 in the first three months.

 Cons: It isn’t the most versatile cash back credit card.
 Unless you spend heavily in the Savor’s bonus categories, you’ll likely earn more with a card that offers cash back at a flat rate on all purchases.
 This card also requires a good or excellent credit score (670 or higher).
 That may be a reach for someone looking for a starter credit card.